PatriciaORamos/INFT3000/README.md

 ## Connect inventory system to design prototype
 #### feature/cap2-connect-inventory-design
 🏗️ working ...
-o Create a public controller and routes for your public store pages.
+Create a public controller and routes for your public store pages.
 Categories and items are to be passed to the views and dynamically displayed.
 When a category link is followed, only products in that category are to be displayed